pkpapadop/hal-nerf/README.md

 python colmap_to_mega_nerf.py --model_path /root/colmap_output/colmap --images_path /root/colmap_output/images --output_path /root/outputiw
 ```

-In line 386 you can declare which images you want to use as testing samples
+In line 386 of colmap_to_mega_nerf.py, you can declare which images you want to use as testing samples

+Using the --images_path parameter, you can specify the scale of the images you want to use

 8) Second, train DFNET: